 Store in the refrigerator.
 Do not freeze.

 Keep the medicine in its original bottle.
-Protect from moisture and direct light.
+Protect from moisture and light.

-Check with your doctor right away if blurred vision, loss of vision, or any other change in vision occurs during treatment.
-This could be a sign of a serious eye problem.
-Your doctor will want you to have your eyes checked by an eye doctor.
+Check with your doctor right away if eye pain or a change in vision occurs during treatment.
+These could be a sign of a serious eye problem.
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).